symfony-cmf/routing-bundle/README.md

 * (Explicit controller): If there is a _controller set in getRouteDefaults(), it is used and no resolver is asked.
-* Explicit Template: requires the route document to return a 'template' parameter in getRouteDefaults.
+* Explicit template: requires the route document to return a '_template' parameter in getRouteDefaults.
 The configured generic controller is returned by the resolver.
 * Controller by alias: requires the route document to return a 'type' value in